 Time is also working against printers that use metallic ink.
 Like a conventional pigment ink, the metallic flecks tend to settle in the solution.
 Pigment or metallic inks left unused in printers for a time may cause clogging from these sediments, but this can be avoided by stirring the ink containers every few weeks, or even weekly.
 Flushing the ink lines also helps avoid clogging.

 Cost is another issue for metallic ink manufactures and ultimately, customers.
 As a valuable commodity, the global market determines gold and silver prices.
 Metallic ink prices can be pricey, based on market conditions.

 Development of these inks can also be challenging.
 Metallic particles all react differently to solvents, so chemists must test the materials used in their ink formulations to avoid unintended reactions.

 As with any inkjet ink, metallic inks should be tested on the intended substrate for adhesion.
 For some surfaces, a primer may be required for optimal results.
 The good news is that the durability of metallic inks is similar to any other inkjet ink.

 Kao Collins is developing cost-effective thermal and piezo metallic inks using iron oxide nanoparticles for decorative applications.

-Accents with metallic ink may drive consumers to choose one product over another.
-It’s a tool worth considering for product marketing.
+Accents with metallic ink often make the difference between consumers choosing one product over another.
+That makes them a tool worth considering for product marketing.